AlexKanakis5/Keras_AGTexts/README.md

 # Keras_AGTexts
-Prediction of text era using keras
+Prediction of Ancient Greek text date using keras